Dart Charge and TFL Congestion Charge

 Dart Charge Out of Time witness statement (TE7 and TE9)

-If you have received a telephone call, a text message, letter or personal visit from a bailiff representing Marston Holdings Ltd, Equita or JBW Judicial Service Group in relation to an unpaid Dart Charge that you had not known about (usually because all notices had been sent to a previous address) then all bailiff enforcement will be placed on hold when an Out of Time witness statement is submitted.
+If you have been contacted by Marston Group, Equita or it JBW Judicial Service Group in relation to an unpaid Dart Charge that you had not known about (usually because all notices had been sent to a previous address) then all bailiff enforcement will be placed on hold when an Out of Time witness statement is submitted.
 Our very popular page on this subject can be read here.

 Transport for London and Bailiffs

 Four enforcement companies are contracted to Transport for London to enforce an unpaid congestion charge, or red route contraventions.
 They are Marston Group, Equita Ltd, JBW Judicial Services or Task Enforcement.
 If you have received a letter, text message or personal visit from one of these companies, then this page should assist you.